rojkov/taskqueue/README.rst

 Features
 --------

-Taskqueue has been written as a simpler and easy to manage alternative to `BOSS SkyNET`_ thus it provides the following features:
+Taskqueue started as a simpler and easy to manage alternative to `BOSS SkyNET`_ thus it provides the following features:

  * Code handling a particular type of tasks is installed as a plugin